acoppes/unity-upm-gitpackagepusher/README.md

 ![Demo](images/example.gif?raw=true "Demo")

 This is a simple tool to automatically push your code into a structure interpreted by UPM.

-It is similar to maven release plugin in some way.
+It uses a special branch for all the stripped code using the package name, and it creates a tag with the package.name-version based on the current package.json data.

 The project itself is published using its own code.